KirstChat/the-wee-norn-iron-box/README.md

 Throughout the site, I used two different fonts from Google Fonts.
 These were [Anton](https://fonts.google.com/specimen/Anton#standard-styles) with the suggested pairing of [Roboto](https://fonts.google.com/specimen/Roboto).

-The Anton font was used for all main headings on the site and as the font for the logo text.
+The Anton font was used for all main headings on the site and as the font for the logo text, with Roboto being used for all other text.

 #### Imagery

 The images used for this project are product images sourced from a variety of different websites.
 As this project is for educational purposes, I have credited the websites at the bottom of this document in the [credits](#credits) section.
 The product images used are of well known Northern Irish/Irish brands including [Tayto](https://www.tayto.com/) and [Maine Lemonade](https://www.mainesoftdrinks.co.uk/).

 I designed a simple logo for the site using [Affinity Photo](https://affinity.serif.com/en-gb/photo/).
 The logo is made up of an outline of the map of Northern Ireland and some text with the name of the site - "The Wee Norn Iron Box".
 I then downloaded a PSD box mock-up from [Free Pik](https://www.freepik.com/) and added the logo to the box to use on the landing page.
 The outline of the map of Northern Ireland is also used for site favicon.

+I also used [Affinity Photo](https://affinity.serif.com/en-gb/photo/) to create a simple **No Image Available** image that will display if there isn't an image available for a product.

 #### Wireframes (**UPDATE THESE!!!**)